masato-ka/soracom-sim-manager-vscodeplugin/README.md

 # LICENSE

-This software is released under the MIT License, see LICENSE file.
+This software is released under the MIT License, see LICENSE.txt file.